-Revenue Recognition - The Company recognizes revenue when persuasive evidence of an arrangement exists, delivery has occurred, the sales price is fixed or reasonably determinable and collectibility is reasonably assured.
-Management believes an adequate provision against net sales has been made for estimated returns, promotional and other allowances and cash discounts based on the Company's historical experience.
+Revenue Recognition - The Company recognizes revenue when persuasive evidence of an arrangement exists, delivery has occurred, the sales price is fixed or determinable and collectibility is reasonably assured.
+Management believes that adequate provision has been made for cash discounts, returns and spoilage based on the Company's historical experience.